Murder of Zebb Quinn

 Zebb Wayne Quinn (May 12, 1981 – c.
 January 2, 2000) was an American teenager who went missing in Asheville, North Carolina.
 Quinn was 18 years old and working at a local Walmart when he disappeared after finishing his shift.
-His car was discovered several days later in a restaurant parking lot under unusual circumstances: its headlights had been left on, a live puppy had been left inside, and a drawing of a pair of lips and an exclamation mark had been scrawled in pink lipstick on the back window.
+His car was discovered several days later in a restaurant parking lot under unusual circumstances: its headlights had been left on, a live puppy had been left inside, and a drawing of a pair of lips and an exclamation point had been scrawled in pink lipstick on the back window.